Is Bio-Identical Hormone Restoration Right For You?

 The concept behind HRT is pretty straightforward.
 When women enter into menopause, their bodies are depleted of key hormones, notably progesterone and estrogen but also testosterone.
 These hormones affect everything from bone density, muscle mass and skin elasticity to memory and moods.
 It works for most women with minimal to no side effects but a few women the side effects it can negatively affect their health.
 If you weren’t warned of the side effects like blood clots, heart attacks and strokes and suffered due to this then you might be entitled to compensation.
 You may want to contact someone like this new york personal injury attorney for help.
 Side effects like this only occur in the most extreme cases though.

 Since the WHI study was published, advances have been in made in HRT – including new generation bioidentical hormones – that have addressed many of the previous concerns.
 To bring us all up to speed on this vital topic that affects all women, sooner or later, we sat down with Dr. Marcela Dominguez, M.D., – board-certified in family medicine (with specialties in women’s health and integrative medicine).
-Dr. Dominguez has her own private practice in Southern California, which is associated with SignatureMD, a leader in concierge medicine.

 Do you remember the WIH study and why was it was so alarming at the time?